 It would seem that in today’s era of filmmaking, the unlikeliest of people create something so fascinating that fans remained shocked for days to come.
 Last year, Jordan Peele wowed audiences with his jaw-dropping social-commentary horror, Get Out, a film that took everybody by surprise in addition to earning an Academy Award for Best Original Screenplay.
 Viewers were ready for what the horror genre had in store next and after IT marvelously blended the coming-of-age genre with terrifying visuals, 2018 see’s John Krasinski’s A Quiet Place roar into theatres.
 Even when faced with high anticipation, nobody could have predicted what Krasinski had in store.
-Utilizing a simple concept for maximum efficiency, A Quiet Place mixes classic horror elements with family drama and the result is a masterfully crafted feature that is not just one of the best scary films of the year, it is one of the best films of 2018, period.
+Utilizing a simple concept for maximum efficiency, A Quiet Place mixes classic horror elements with family drama and the result is a masterfully crafted feature that is not just one of the best scary films of the year, it is one of the best films of 2018.

 A Quiet Place follows a family living in a world overrun by seemingly unkillable monsters that hunt by sound.
 Doing anything too loudly can quickly turn into a fatal error.
 While most of humanity seems to have succumbed to the blind aliens, a man, his wife, their son and deaf daughter have retained some sense of a normal life for themselves on a secluded farm.

-The most notable element of Josh Krasinski’s narrative revolves around how much of the film is conveyed in a nonverbal manner.
+The most notable element of John Krasinski’s narrative revolves around how much of the film is conveyed in a nonverbal manner.
 The film is able to create a post-apocalyptic world without ever communicating vast amounts of exposition.
 In its place, clues and written messages are shown throughout the film, catching the audience up to speed on what the world currently looks like for this desperate family.
 As sparse as it is, the dialogue in the film mostly occurs without characters speaking as they ensure nothing will alert the monsters.
 American Sign Language is prevalent throughout the story and A Quiet Place plays out almost like a silent film throughout its runtime.
 The emphasis on using sign language in place of traditional dialogue allows for scenes with actual talking to feel all the more powerful.
 This is a story of a family simply trying to survive.
-When you do hear someone speak, it is as if it is the first time in a while they hear each other again.
+When you do hear someone speak, it is as if it is the first time in a while they have uttered a sound.
 They can unload this built up emotion after long periods of silence and each actor expresses this aspect beautifully.

 Similarly to high-concept horror films of the past, A Quiet Place is a film filled with tension and unrelenting suspense but it does not shy away from offering viewers something fundamental to think about after leaving the theatre.
 Much like The Babadook showcased the concept of grief and Get Out gave an inside look into racism in America, A Quiet Place focuses on the struggles of parenting and how adversity can impact keeping a family together.
 The thematic fullness the film has elevates it above other surface-level thrillers and gives A Quiet Place a deep emotional core within its horror movie roots.